Tina Polsky

-Tina Scott Polsky (born May 4, 1968) is an American politician serving as a Democratic member of the Florida Senate, representing the 29th district since 2020.
+Tina Scott Polsky (born May 4, 1968) is an American politician serving as a Democratic member of the Florida Senate, representing the 29th district (2020-2022) and 30th district (2024-present).
 Her Senate district includes parts of southern Palm Beach and northern Broward counties.
 Polsky also served one term in the Florida House of Representatives, representing parts of western and southern Palm Beach County from 2018 to 2020.

 Electoral history

 In 2018, Polsky was elected without opposition to Florida House District 81.
 After Senator Kevin Rader announced he would retire in 2020, Polsky ran to succeed him.
 She defeated former State Representative Irving Slosberg in the Democratic primary, 69% to 31%.
 Polsky then beat her Republican opponent, Brian Norton, 56% to 44% to win election to the Florida Senate, District 29.

 Endorsements

 During her 2020 election, Polsky was endorsed by the following organizations:

 Legislation

+In 2023, Polsky was the primary sponsor for SB 164 on controlled substance testing which passed unanimously through the Florida Legislature and was signed by the Governor.
+The bill decriminalized the use fentanyl testing strips.
+Polsky commented that she hoped the measure would "reduce the risk of overdose [by allowing] a person using drugs to make an educated decision about their personal safety.”
+Polsky was a co-sponsor in the Senate for CS/HB 389, "Menstrual Hygiene Products in Public Schools" which aimed to increase availability and accessibility of menstrual hygiene products in schools.
+Also in the 2023 Legislative Session, Polsky sponsored the Senate companion bill for CS/CS/HB 67, which expands the list of public employees protected from threats of serious bodily harm or death to include justices, judicial assistants, clerks of the circuit court, clerks of the circuit court personnel, and their family members.
+Additionally, the bill created a new first-degree misdemeanor offense in s.
+836.12(3), F.S., to prohibit a person from knowingly and willfully harassing a law enforcement officer, a state attorney, an assistant state attorney, a firefighter, a judge, a justice, a judicial assistant, a clerk of the circuit court, clerk of the circuit court personnel, or an elected official, with the intent to intimidate or coerce such a person to perform or refrain from performing a lawful duty.